Treatment options for bone cancer

 Types of surgery include:

-• removing a limb - this is called amputation
+• amputation - removing a limb

 Chemotherapy

-Before surgery, treatment can shrink the cancer and make it easier to remove.
+Before surgery, chemotherapy treatment can shrink the cancer and make it easier to remove.
 After surgery, chemotherapy can kill off any cancer cells that may have escaped before your operation.
 This lowers the risk of the cancer coming back in the future.

 Radiotherapy